andreamtolentino/codingchallenge/README.md

 • In the project directory (View > Terminal), you can run:

-  - cd MoulaCodingChallenge (to go directly to the project file if you're not on the right path yet)
+  - cd CodingChallenge (to go directly to the project file if you're not on the right path yet)

 • When already directed to the "Challenge" project, you can run: